hasura/supergraph-ndc-demo/README.md

 represents our entire data model, but we can break it up into smaller pieces that are easier to manage and maintain.

 Below, we're going to query across two different data sources: Turso, and Qdrant.
 Each of these data sources is represented by a subgraph, and can be owned by different teams.
-We will also use Hasura's example database in our default subgraph [here](https://v3-docs-eny.pages.dev/getting-started/local-dev/)

 ```graphql
 query SuperGraph {